-Annex 4 provides the guidance on the scope of the required environmental baseline surveys and modelling 27 requirements.
+Annex 4 provides the guidance on the scope of the required environmental baseline surveys and modelling requirements.

-8.2.2 EIA Summary (EIAS)
+2.2.2 EIA Summary (EIAS)

-An Environmental Impact Assessment Summary (EIAS) is a report on a "qualitative" EIA that is required for the Projects listed in Section 7.1 of this Guidance, which are expected to have impacts that are "less significant, less sensitive, and less diverse" and where mitigation measures can be easily incorporated into the Project design and operations.
+An Environmental Impact Assessment Summary (EIAS) is a report on a "qualitative" EIA that is required for the Projects listed in Section 1.1 of this Guidance, which are expected to have impacts that are "less significant, less sensitive, and less diverse" and where mitigation measures can be easily incorporated into the Project design and operations.
 An EIAS follows the same assessment process as the EIAR, but unlike an EIAR, the description of the environmental resources and conditions in the Project study area can be based on existing or secondary data.
+If secondary baseline data are not available, primary data should be collected through baseline survey in order to establish the environmental baseline and provide complete description of the characteristics of the scoped-in environmental resource.
 The study is carried out and presented in a high level and qualitative approach, and not as detailed as the EIAR.

-Guidance on preparing an EIAS is provided in Annex 3, which is also divided into two (2) parts:
+Guidance on preparing an EIAS is provided in ANNEXURES FOR DEVELOPMENT AND INFRASTRUCTURE PROJECTS - Annex 3, which is also divided into two (2) parts: